spinnaker/spinnaker.github.io/guides/user/plugins/user-guide.md

 You can also list, edit, and delete plugins.
 See the Halyard [commands](https://spinnaker.io/reference/halyard/commands/#hal-plugins) for a complete list.

-Note: `hal plugins enable` and `hal plugins disable` enable or disable all plugins, so use with caution.
+Note: `hal plugins enable` and `hal plugins disable` enable or disable _all_ plugins, so use with caution.

 ## Add a Deck proxy to Gate

 If your plugin has a Deck component, you need to configure a `deck-proxy` so Gate knows where to find the plugin.

 You can create or find the `gate-local.yml` in the same place as the other Halyard configuration files.
-This is usually `~\.hal\default\profiles` on the machine where Halyard is running.
+This is usually `~/.hal/default/profiles` on the machine where Halyard is running.

 ```yaml
 spinnaker: